-(i) We have a revolving credit facility with a consortium of banks to finance the acquisition of container rental equipment and for general working capital purposes.
-As of December 31, 2012, the maximum commitment under our revolving credit facility was \$575.0 million, which may be increased to a maximum of \$675.0 million under certain conditions described in the agreement.
-As of December 31, 2012, we had an outstanding balance of \$160.0 million and availability of \$414.9 million under our revolving credit facility (net of \$0.1 million in letters of credit), subject to our ability to meet the collateral requirements under the agreement governing the facility.
+(i) On March 15, 2013, we entered into a Third Amended and Restated Revolving Credit Agreement with a syndicate of banks to finance the acquisition of container rental equipment and for general working capital purposes.
+The Third Amended and Restated Revolving Credit Agreement refinanced our prior revolving credit facility to reduce the interest rate, increase the facility commitment and revise certain covenants to provide us with additional flexibility.
+As of December 31, 2013, the maximum commitment under our revolving credit facility was \$760.0 million, which may be increased to a maximum of \$960.0 million under certain conditions described in the agreement.
+As of December 31, 2013, we had an outstanding balance of \$235.0 million and availability of \$524.9 million under our revolving credit facility (net of \$0.1 million in letters of credit), subject to our ability to meet the collateral requirements under the agreement governing the facility.
 The entire amount of the facility drawn at any time plus accrued interest and fees is callable on demand in the event of certain specified events of default.

-In addition, there is a commitment fee on the unused amount of the total commitment, payable quarterly in arrears.
+There is a commitment fee on the unused amount of the total commitment, payable quarterly in arrears.
 The agreement provides that swing line loans (short-term borrowings of up to \$10.0 million in the aggregate that are payable within 10 business days or at maturity date, whichever comes earlier) and standby letters of credit (up to \$15.0 million in the aggregate) will be available to us.
 These credit commitments are part of, and not in addition to, the maximum credit commitment.
 The interest rates vary depending upon whether the loans are characterized as Base Rate loans or Eurodollar Rate loans as defined in the revolving credit facility.
-As of December 31, 2012 the interest rate on our revolving credit facility was 3.0%.
-Our revolving credit facility will expire on September 25, 2014.
+As of December 31, 2013 the average interest rate on our revolving credit facility was 1.9%.
+Our revolving credit facility will expire in March 2018.

-We intend to use our revolving credit facility primarily to fund the purchase of containers in the future.
-As of December 31, 2012, we had commitments to purchase \$24.8 million of rental equipment and had rental equipment payable of \$2.6 million.
-We have typically used our cash flow from operations and the proceeds from sales of container portfolios to container investors to repay our revolving credit facility.
+We intend to use our revolving credit facility primarily to fund the purchase of containers.
+As of December 31, 2013, we had commitments to purchase \$5.9 million of rental equipment and had rental equipment payable of \$45.2 million.
+We have typically used our cash flow from operations and the proceeds from sales of equipment portfolios to third-party investors to repay our revolving credit facility.
 As we expand our owned fleet, our revolving credit facility balance will be higher and will result in higher interest expense.
-In addition to customary events of default, our revolving credit facility and term loans contain restrictive covenants, including limitations on certain liens, indebtedness and investments.
-In addition, all of our facilities contain certain restrictive financial covenants.
-The covenants require us to maintain (1) a maximum consolidated funded debt to consolidated tangible net worth ratio of 3.75:1.00; and (2) a minimum fixed charge coverage ratio of 1.20:1.00.
-We were in compliance with both covenants as of December 31, 2012.

 (ii) On June 7, 2012, we entered into a revolving credit agreement for CAI Rail with a consortium of banks to finance the acquisition of railcars.
-As of December 31, 2012, the maximum credit commitment under the revolving line of credit was \$85.0 million.
+As of December 31, 2013, the maximum credit commitment under the revolving line of credit was \$85.0 million.
 Borrowings under this credit facility bear interest at a variable rate.
-For domestic base rate loans, the interest rate is equal to the highest of (i) the daily federal funds open rate as published by the Federal Reserve Bank of New York and (ii) the administrative agent's published "Reference Rate", in each case plus a margin ranging from 0.5% to 1.25% based on certain conditions.
-For Eurodollar rate loans, the interest rate is equal to a LIBOR-based rate plus a margin ranging from 1.50% to 2.25% based on certain conditions.
-As of December 31, 2012, the average interest rate under the agreement was 2.5%.
+For domestic base rate loans, the interest rate is equal to the highest of (i) the daily federal funds open rate as published by the Federal Reserve Bank of New York and (ii) the administrative agent's published "Reference Rate", in each case plus a margin based on certain conditions.
+For Eurodollar rate loans, the interest rate is equal to a LIBOR-based rate plus a margin based on certain conditions.
+As of December 31, 2013, the average interest rate under the agreement was 2.4%.